Cadasta/cadasta-docs/en/06-geoodkcollect.md

 ### Uploading Data {#uploading-data}

-When you get back to WiFi or a mobile network, you can upload your completed questionnaires to the Cadasta Platform.
+When you get back to WiFi or a mobile network, you can upload your completed forms to the Cadasta Platform.

-From the main menu, click **Send Data** and then check off all the forms that you want to upload (use the **Toggle All** button to select all questionnaires).
+From the main menu, click **Send Data** and then check off all the forms that you want to upload (use the **Toggle All** button to select all forms).
 Then select **Send Selected**.

 ![](/assets/geo-odk-8-send-data.png)